 - The hours are typically from 6 or 6:30 a.m. to 10 p.m. (or so) local time.

-If you board the train late at night, don’t expect any food service cars to be open, so be sure to bring some snacks.
+If you board the train late at night, the food service cars may not be open.
+So, be sure to bring some snacks and drinks.

 The food and beverage options in Amtrak’s café cars vary among trains.
 Sample menus are below, but here is an overview of the typical offerings on most trains.